 Due to the decrease in our market capitalization and uncertainties as to the proper classification of certain items of our income and assets for purposes of the PFIC rules, there is a significant risk that we were a PFIC for our 2020 taxable year.
 The proper application of the PFIC rules to us is not clear.
 For example, it is uncertain whether for purposes of the PFIC rules we should be treated as the owner of the Consolidated Trusts' assets.
 Although such trusts are consolidated on our financial statements for accounting purposes, based on the manner in which we and the trusts currently operate and the nature of our rights and obligations with respect to the trusts, we believe it is reasonable to treat the trusts' assets (to the extent not attributable to any investment by us in the trusts) as not owned by us for purposes of the PFIC rules, but there can be no assurance in this regard.
 If the trusts' assets were treated as owned by us for PFIC purposes, we would be a PFIC for our 2020 taxable year.
-Moreover, the value of our goodwill for 2020 was not a positive amount and it is not entirely clear how the percentage of our active assets should be calculated in such circumstances, and to what extent certain assets shown on our balance sheet should be treated as active for purposes of determining our PFIC status.
-In addition, it is not entirely clear how the contractual arrangements between us and our VIEs will be treated for purposes of the PFIC rules.
-Because we exercise effective control over the operation of our VIEs and are entitled to substantially all of their income, we believe it is appropriate to treat the VIEs as owned by us for purposes of the PFIC rules.
-However, there can be no assurance in this regard and we may be a PFIC for any taxable year if our VIEs are not treated as owned by us for such purposes.
+Moreover, the value of our goodwill for 2020 was not a positive amount and it is not entirely clear how the percentage of our active assets should be calculated in such circumstances, and to what extent certain assets shown on our balance sheet should be treated as active for purposes of the PFIC rules.
+Because we exercise effective control over the operation of our VIEs and are entitled to substantially all of their income, we believe it is appropriate to treat the VIEs as owned by us for purposes of the PFIC for our taxable year if our VIEs are not treated as owned by us for such purposes.
 For these reasons, there is a significant risk that we were a PFIC for our taxable 2020 year and that we will be a PFIC for our current and future taxable years.